 It was at this point that we realised the design solution was in connecting the manufacture with their waste to create the right motivations to redesign thier product.
 Ultimately this meant designing the system before the product.

 We had seen from the recycling centres that anything smaller than the size of a household bin gets very low recycling rates (~12%).
 When a small product breaks people feel reluctant to drive to the local authority recycling centre, instead it ends up in the the household bin.
 It was because of this that we chose to design toasters, a simple product that people use everyday, yet we either landfill them or recycle them poorly.
 Each of the toasters embodies a different strategy to designing circularity from the outset.

 We had seen that aluminium moves through our current recycling system very well.
-It recycles with no loss of its material properties and has a high inherent material value to guarantee it will always be desirable to recyclers and future proof its eventual recycling.
-We tried to make every part of the Optimist out of Aluminium, starting off with 100% recycled content and knowing that it can be infinitely recycled into other products at the end of its life.
+It recycles with no loss of its material properties and has a high inherent material value to guarantee that it will always be desirable to recyclers and future proof its eventual recycling.
+We tried to make every part of The Optimist out of aluminium, starting off with 100% recycled content and knowing that it can be infinitely recycled into other products at the end of its life.

 As it was going to last a long time we designed details that would celebrate its age; its date of birth cast into the back of the levers and the rough surface texture allowing it to grow old gracefully.
 It also has a toast counter on the front face that clicks round every time you have a slice of toast, this means when you hand the toaster down through the generations your children will know you’ve enjoyed 55,613 rounds of toast!

 The Pragmatist was designed to directly connect the manufacturer with the consumer to create ongoing material flows.
 We knew the only way to achieve high quality material recycling was for a manufacturer to take back their own products, but there was no way to easily achieve this with existing products.
 Our solution was to build a modular toaster, where individual toasting slots join together to form any size of toaster you need.